-I know you are wondering a list of house plants that clean the air and safe for pets.
-Let us check out in details.
+I know you are wondering about a list of house plants that clean the air and are safe for pets.
+Let us check out in detail.

 There is a popular misconception that air pollution is the result of only car emissions or smog.
 While these notions are not false with regard to outdoor air pollution, many people forget about the dangers of indoor air pollution.

 Indoor air pollution is a concentrated type of air pollution, more dangerous than its counterpart.
 It is typically caused by toxic household products, high temperatures, humidity, and inadequate ventilation.

 What are the house plants that clean the air?
 The list of houseplants that clean air: Aloe Vera, Warneck Dracaena (Dracaena deremensiswarneckii), Snake Plant, Golden Pothos, Chrysanthemum, Red-Edged Dracaena, Weeping Fig, Azalea (Rhododendron simsii), English Ivy, Chinese Evergreen, Bamboo Palm (Chamaedoreasefritzii), Heart Leaf Philodendron, Peace Lily (Spathiphyllum), Boston Fern (Nephrolepisexaltata), Spider Plant, Gerbera Daisy, Rubber Plant (Ficuselastica)

 Indoor air pollution can be easily dealt with by plants that clean the air.
 There are several house plants that clean the air as well as increase your focus and ease the stress.
 Finding plants that clean the air is not difficult as there are many common varieties readily available at the Nursery.